 According Our Behavior in Light of the Laws of Karma

 The most important point for putting a safe direction in our lives is to very carefully mould our behavior in accordance with the laws of behavioral cause and effect, the laws of karma.
-We need to see that from doing glowing, constructive actions, we build up a positive potential and it brings about our experience of happiness.
-If we act destructively under the influence of murky, dark impulses, that builds up negative potential.
+We need to see that from doing lustrous, constructive actions, we build up a positive potential and it brings about our experience of happiness.
+If we act destructively under the influence of murky, destructive impulses, that builds up negative potential.
 It brings about our experience of unhappiness, problems and suffering.
 Therefore, the main point for putting a safe direction in our lives is to lead our lives with awareness of the results of our behavior, and to act accordingly.

 There are four points about the laws of karmic behavior and its results, namely the factors of: (1) certainty, (2) increase, (3) that if we haven’t committed the cause for a certain result, we won’t meet with that result and (4) if we have committed a certain action, then that action will not have been in vain, it will produce some result.